shibby360/linguistics-stuff/chhayan/alphabet.md

 | ŭ | <ins>w</ins>ar |

 "a" and "e" become r-colored before "r"(er/ur/ir).
-"N" becomes the velar nasal before "k" and "ḱ".
+"N" changes to the nasal it needs to for the consonant right after.
+It is dental nasal the end of a word, and palatal before a vowel.
 "J" and "V" are variants of "I" and "U", respectively, meaning they can be used interchangeably.

 ## Āpat̀rofē